top of page

 Non-Discrimination Policy

-The Recovery Service Organization (RSO) is committed to providing an inclusive, respectful, welcoming and equitable environment for all individuals, regardless of race, color, religion, gender, ethnicity, sexual orientation, age, disability, national origin, Real or perceived Hepatitis C status/HIV or other medical statuses, Mental health or substance use status, Pathway to Recovery or any other protected characteristic.
-Discrimination or harassment of any kind will not be tolerated.
+KRC is committed to providing an inclusive, respectful, welcoming, and equitable environment for all individuals, regardless of race, color, religion, gender, ethnicity, sexual orientation, age, disability, national origin, Real or perceived Hepatitis C status/HIV or other medical statuses, Mental health or substance use status, Pathway to Recovery or any other protected characteristic.
+Retaliation against individuals who report discrimination in good faith is strictly prohibited.

 This policy applies to: